Qantas Will Refurbish 10 Airbus A330s

 Qantas will begin refurbishing selected Airbus A330s next year.
 Photo: Qantas.

-Qantas will start refurbishing the cabins of some of its older Airbus A330s from next year.
-The cabin upgrade will include brand new Economy Class seats.
+Qantas will refurbish the cabins of 10 Airbus A330-200 jets from next year.
+The cabin upgrade will include brand new Economy Class seats and upgraded in-flight entertainment.

-Earlier this year, Qantas announced an order for more Boeing 787 and Airbus A350 aircraft which will start to replace the aging Airbus A330 fleet from around 2027.
-But that fleet replacement program won’t be finished until early next decade.
+Last year, Qantas announced an order for more Boeing 787 and Airbus A350 aircraft which will start to replace the aging Airbus A330 fleet from around 2027.
+But that fleet replacement program won’t be finished until next decade.
 By then, most of Qantas’ A330s would be well over 20 years old.

 Qantas realises this, which is why it has decided to refurbish the cabins of the A330s scheduled to leave the Qantas fleet towards the end of the replacement program.